adrolli/laravel-package-registry/dummy/README.md

 How to find a package?
 - Dependency on laravel/laravel, laravel/framework or illuminate/* (see spatie/laravel-medialibrary or barryvdh/laravel-debugbar)
-- Tag laravel (https://github.com/topics/laravel, but the first one fails, is a competitor in Golang)
+- Tag laravel (https://github.com/topics/laravel, but the first one fails, is a competitor in Golang) - see https://api.github.com/repos/laravel/framework/topics
 - Is a PHP package (means works with composer)

+YES!
+Extra-Section of composer.json

 Make research more comftable
 - Link to Github etc.